CBroemse/SimilaritYWriter20/README.md

     e.g
 ["0*x + y + 0*z = 3","0*x + y + 0*z = 33*x + 0 + 0*z = 6","3*x + 0 + 0*z = 6","0*x + 0*y + z = 2","0*x + 0*y + z = 2x + y + z = 11","x + y + z = 11"]

-        liSolution is merely a symbolic type it has no use other to be simivalued to other liSolutions
+        liSolution is merely a symbolic type it has no use other then to be simivalued to other liSolutions

   ![alt tag](https://github.com/CBroemse/SimilaritYWriter20/blob/master/source/explainCell.png)